Hiome/sensor-tester/README.md

 ## Installation

-Make sure you are using Python 2.7.
+Make sure you are using Python 2.7 and pip is installed.
 Install the dependencies:

     pip install -r requirements.txt